agrawalparth10/agrawalparth10.github.io/_pages/about.md

   - /about.html
 ---

-  Advised by [Dr. Alex Wong](http://web.cs.ucla.edu/~alexw/) and [Dr. Stefano Soatto](http://web.cs.ucla.edu/~soatto/).
-Interested in 3D vision and adversarial perturbations.
+I am a 4th-year computer science and engineering major at UCLA.
+I am interested in applying deep learning and machine learning to solve problems.
+At Vision Lab, I am working in the domain of 3D vision and adversarial perturbations under the guidance of [Dr. Alex Wong](http://web.cs.ucla.edu/~alexw/) and [Dr. Stefano Soatto](http://web.cs.ucla.edu/~soatto/).

 ## Work Experience